BlackBerry Dynamics

 Data communication does not go via the proxy specified in the mobile device's native settings, if any.
 The getInetAddress() method does not return the address of the connected remote host.

-If your BlackBerry UEM or Good Control server has disallowed connections to any server, the address of the destination app server must be registered in the enterprise's UEM or GC management console.
+If your BlackBerry UEM server has disallowed connections to any server, the address of the destination app server must be registered in the enterprise's UEM management console.

 For more information, see the GDSocket class reference.